Company Logo - Home Link

 What are obstructed view or partial view tickets?

-If the agent offers you partial/obstructed view seats, that means that you won't have a 100% perfect view of the stage.
+If the agent offers you partial/obstructed view seats, that means you won't have a 100% perfect view of the stage.

 Payment